 Hedge accounting relationships within the scope of IFRS 9 require hedge accounting to only be discontinued when the qualifying criteria are no longer met.
 Additionally, if the hedge no longer meets the qualifying criteria due to a mismatch in the hedge ratio, the relationship must be rebalanced if possible rather than discontinuing hedge accounting.

-Fair values are determined by the three tier valuation hierarchy as defined in IFRS 13 Fair Value Measurement and Amendments to IFRS 7 Financial Instruments: Disclosures and as described in note 37b).
+Amendments to IFRS 7 Financial Instruments: Disclosures and as described in note 37b).